Rumis: Equipment

 There are several playing boards available – each with a different architectural theme.
 The pieces are composed of two, three, and four cubes.
 Each player has eleven colored blocks, each block with a different shape (two of the four cube blocks are reflections of each other).

 Setup

-Start with the board empty.
+The game starts with the board empty.
 Each player should have all of the blocks of their color available to them.

 Object

-The goal of the game is to have the most blocks of your color visible from the top at the end of the game.
+The goal of the game is for a player to have the most blocks of their color visible from the top at the end of the game.

 Play

 Play rotates among the players.
 The first piece may be placed anywhere.
 The other pieces played in the first round must be placed touching a piece of another color.
 On each following round, newly played pieces must touch a piece of their own color.
 Each playing board has a height restriction that limits how tall the structure may be, and pieces must rest wholly on the ground or other pieces, so that there can never be empty space underneath part of a piece.

 If a player cannot legally place a piece, (which may happen because they have already placed all of their pieces), their turn is skipped.
 Play continues until no player can legally play any more pieces.
 Players are penalized one point for each piece of their color that they have not placed, and earn one point for each 1x1 portion of a piece which is visible when looking straight down from above the structure.